Echinacea 'Cheyenne Spirit' Description

 No toppling over during wind & rain!
 Strong, stiff upright stems keeps this enduring coneflower upright and looking so nice in your flower garden.

-Water well the fist year.
-Once established coneflowers are very drought tolerant standing up to heat, cold, and humidity.
-Excellent overwintering reports coming from all over the United States.
+It's best to keep coneflowers well-watered their first year, but once established, they are very drought tolerant, readily standing up to heat, cold, and humidity.
+Excellent overwintering reports coming from even cold, wet climates.

-Special Features: Butterfly Lovers, Cut Flower, Drought Tolerant, Cold Hardy, Wind Tolerant, Easy Care, Everblooming, Fragrance, Long Blooming
+Special features: Attracts butterflies, Cut flower, Drought tolerant, Cold hardy, Wind tolerant, Easy care, Everblooming, Fragrance, Long blooming

 Echinacea 'Cheyenne Spirit'